-The Company's consolidated effective tax rate for the year-ended December 31, 2019 was 23.2% as compared to 10.4% in the 2018 Successor Period and 8.4% in the 2018 Predecessor period.
+The Company's consolidated effective tax rate for the year ended December 31, 2019 was 23.2% as compared to 10.4% in the 2018 Successor Period and 8.4% in the 2018 Predecessor Period.
 The effective tax rate increased from prior periods due to the Reorganization Transactions.
 Prior to the Reorganization Transactions, income taxes consisted only of business taxes incurred by TWM LLC and certain subsidiaries for business conducted in certain state, local and foreign jurisdictions as well as federal, state and local taxes for certain subsidiaries that are taxed as corporations for U.S. tax purposes.
 As a result of the Reorganization Transactions, the Corporation is subject to U.S. federal, state and local income taxes with respect to its taxable income, including its allocable share of any taxable income of TWM LLC, and is taxed at prevailing corporate tax rates.
-The Company's actual effective tax rate will be impacted by the Corporation's ownership share of TWM LLC, which is expected to increase over time as the Continuing LLC Owners redeem or exchange their LLC Interests for shares of Class A common stock or Class B common stock, as applicable, or the Corporation purchases LLC Interests from the Continuing LLC Owners.
-In addition to the Reorganization Transactions, the tax impact of rate changes on total tax expense was 10.2% in 2019 due to the reduction of the Company's net deferred tax asset.
+The Company's actual effective tax rate will be impacted by the Corporation's ownership share of TWM LLC, which is expected to continue to increase over time as Continuing LLC Owners redeem or exchange their LLC Interests for shares of Class A common stock or Class B common stock, as applicable, or the Corporation purchases LLC Interests from Continuing LLC Owners.
+In addition to the Reorganization Transactions, the tax impact of state apportionment rate changes on total tax expense as a result of the reduction of the Company's net deferred asset was 10.2% in 2019 due to the reduction of the Company's net deferred tax asset.

-The Company's consolidated effective tax rate will also vary from period to period depending on changes in the geographic mix of its earnings and changes in tax legislation and tax rates.
+The Company's consolidated effective tax rate will vary from period to period depending on changes in the mix of earnings, tax legislation and tax rates in various jurisdictions.